-As in [7, 24, 25], we perform an asymptotic expansion in α of the ion trajectories in the magnetic presheath.
-This approach is equivalent to a 'gyrokinetic' separation of timescales.
-Most of the time, an ion trajectory is well approximated to lowest order in α by a non-circular periodic orbit with a fast gyration timescale $\sim 1/\Omega$.
-Here, $\Omega = ZeB/m_i$ is the typical ion gyrofrequency and B is the magnitude of the magnetic field.
-To higher order, the trajectory is a sequence of approximately 'closed' orbits: it can be described by varying some of the parameters of the periodic motion over the long characteristic time $1/\alpha\Omega$.
-In [7] we obtained an expression for the density of ions in approximately periodic orbits in the magnetic presheath.
-A short time $\sim 1/\Omega$ before the ion reaches the wall, its trajectory cannot be considered approximately periodic and is therefore an 'open' orbit.
+As in references [7, 23, 27], we perform an asymptotic expansion in α of the ion trajectories in the magnetic presheath.
+This approach is equivalent to a "gyrokinetic" separation of timescales.
+Most of the time, an ion trajectory is well approximated to lowest order by a non-circular periodic orbit with a fast gyration timescale ~ 1/ Ω .
+Here, $\Omega = ZeB/m_i$ is the typical ion gyrofrequency, e is the proton charge and B is the magnitude of the magnetic field.
+To higher order, the trajectory is a sequence of approximately "closed" orbits: it can be described by varying some of the parameters of the periodic motion over the long characteristic time $1/\alpha\Omega$.
+In reference [7] we obtained an expression for the density of ions in approximately closed orbits in the magnetic presheath.
+A short time ~ $1/\Omega$ before the ion reaches the wall, its trajectory cannot be considered approximately periodic and is therefore an "open" orbit.
 In this work, we show that the contribution to the density of ions in open orbits is crucial and we derive an analytical expression for it.

 Using the equations presented in this paper, we numerically find a self-consistent solution for the electrostatic potential in the magnetic presheath.
-We rely on a boundary condition at the magnetic presheath entrance that satisfies a condition, derived herein, which is the kinetic generalisation of Chodura's condition [10].
+We rely on a boundary condition at the magnetic presheath entrance that satisfies a condition, derived herein, which is the kinetic generalization of Chodura's condition [9].
 The numerical solution we obtain for the electrostatic potential is used to evaluate the ion density and flow across the magnetic presheath.
-Moreover, we obtain the distribution of ion velocities at the entrance of the Debye sheath, and find that the kinetic Bohm condition [29] is satisfied, as we also predict analytically.
+Moreover, we obtain the distribution of ion velocities at the entrance of the Debye sheath, and find that the kinetic Bohm condition [28] is satisfied, as we also predict analytically.
 The results of our model indicate that the number of ions entering the Debye sheath travelling with a large normal component of the velocity towards the wall is substantially reduced at smaller values of the angle α .

 This paper is structured as follows.
-In section 2, we explain the orderings that we use in our model.
-In section 3, we expand the ion trajectories in the small parameter $\alpha \ll 1$.
-In section 4 we obtain an expression for the density of ions across the magnetic presheath in terms of their distribution function at the magnetic presheath entrance, including the contribution of open orbits.
-In section 5 we analytically expand the quasineutrality equation near the magnetic presheath entrance and near the Debye sheath entrance.
+In Section 2, we explain the orderings that we use in our model.
+In Section 3, we expand the ion trajectories in the small parameter $\alpha \ll 1$.
+In Section 4 we obtain an expression for the density of ions across the magnetic presheath in terms of their distribution function at the magnetic presheath entrance, including the contribution of open orbits.
+We also obtain an expression for the distribution function of ions reaching the Debye sheath entrance.
+In Section 5 we analytically expand the quasineutrality equation near the magnetic presheath entrance and near the Debye sheath entrance.
 One of the analytical results of these expansions is a solvability condition that the ion distribution function must satisfy at the magnetic presheath entrance.
-In section 6 we state the ion distribution function used as an entrance boundary condition, explain the numerical procedure used to solve the quasineutrality equation and present the numerical solutions.
-In section 7, we summarise our main results and make some concluding remarks.
+In Section 6 we state the ion distribution function used as an entrance boundary condition, explain the numerical procedure used to solve the quasineutrality equation and present the numerical solutions.
+In Section 7, we summarize our main results and make some concluding remarks.